hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

 32
 ```

 This is also a good time to note that JavaScript, like Python, is an ***interpreted*** language.
 Unlike ***compiled*** languages such as C, JavaScript code is executed line by line and does not need to be compiled before it is ran.
-This has its advantages and disadvantages, one advantage being portability and disadvantage being that compiled languages will always be faster.
+This has its advantages and disadvantages, one advantage being portability, and disadvantage being that compiled languages will always be faster.

 ### Loops, Conditionals and Logic